Home

 Family Photo Album

-Images Show Unknown Faces and Places
+Images of Unknown Faces and Places

 of Fayette County, PA in the Late 19th Century

 These are old, rare photographic images from the album of William Jacob Long, son of George and Elizabeth (Minerd) Long of Normalville, Fayette County, PA.
 None of the identities is known, although we have a few (not many) clues.
-Scroll down to see these wonderful images of family and friends -- were they of the Minerd or Long families, or of William's wife's family, the McCoys.
+Scroll down to see these wonderful images of family and friends -- were they of the Minerd or Long families, or of William's wife's family, the McCoys?
 We may never know, but hopefully by posting them here, for all to study, more identifications may be made.

 Above: "Dewey Photo" images made at Porter Art Studio in Connellsville, PA

-Above left and center: front and back of a "Dewey Photo" made at
+Above left and center: front and back of a "Dewey Photo" made at Porter Art Studio in Connellsville. right: image labeled "Elite Photo"

 Above: "Dewey Photo" images made at Porter Art Studio in Connellsville, PA